mitch292/automating-aws-with-python/README.md

 # Automating AWS with Python

-Repository for my code while doing an acloud.guru course on automating AWS with python
+Repository for my code while doing an acloud.guru course on *Automating AWS with Python*

+## 01-webotron

+Webotron is a script that will sync a local directory to an S3 bucket.
+It can optionally configure Route 53 and CloudFront as well.